 There’s no question that voting for military and overseas voters needs to be improved.
 Too often absentee ballots are not received in time, if at all.
 Returning voted ballots from voters in hard to reach places (for example remote military outposts) in time to meet state election deadlines is difficult.
 These are real problems and 2009 saw efforts to improve ballot access for overseas voters kick-started by passage of the Military and Overseas Voter Empowerment (MOVE) Act, passed as an amendment to the Defense Authorization bill.
 The MOVE Act addressed many problems facing overseas voters.
 It required that election officials provide ballots to military and overseas voters 45 days in advance of the election.
 Election officials must also make applications and blank ballots available electronically.
 Except for the issues raised by the remaking of ballots in some States, this is an excellent provision that allows technology to expedite the voting process but does not endanger the verifiability of the election.
 In addition, the MOVE Act established a system through which absent military voters are able to return their voted ballots by expedited mail through the U.S. Postal Service for free.
 But while the MOVE Act calls for electronic distribution of election materials, it is notably silent on the subject of return of voted ballots, with good reason.

 Following enactment of MOVE, as states sought ways to meet new requirements for electronic delivery of ballots to voters deployed or living overseas, some states reached beyond the requirements of the Act.
-These states started providing electronic channels for return of voted ballots from voters: fax, email and Internet portals for uploading of voted ballots, and in some cases “online mark and send.”
-The States are under no Federal requirement to permit electronic return of voted ballots, but many do so despite the major security risks.
-In addition, opportunity for error arises through the “remaking” of returned ballots, whether printed or electronic, onto optical scan ballots by election officials in order to insert the copies into the tabulating scanner.
+These states started providing electronic channels for return of voted ballots from voters: fax, email and Internet portals for uploading of voted ballots, and in some cases “online mark and send” even though the federal government chose not to pursue online ballot return because of the security risks.
+The States are under no Federal requirement to permit electronic return of voted ballots, but many do so despite the major security risks In addition, opportunity for error arises through the “remaking” of returned ballots, whether printed or electronic, onto optical scan ballots by election officials in order to insert the copies into the tabulating scanner.
 Ballots may be remade if the voter returns a printed and marked copy of an electronically received blank ballot, or if a completed ballot is returned electronically to election officials.
 In both cases the paper version of the “ballot” election officials receives or prints out currently cannot be scanned.
 There is little information about how widespread the practice of remaking electronically transmitted UOCAVA ballots is, and it may depend on how many UOCAVA voters vote in a given jurisdiction.
 For more information and citations see Counting Votes 2012 (PDF)